 Follow these steps to generate the hash:

-Append all values of the fields included in the redirect or URL notification in ASCII alphabetical order (link to external site) (including any extra fields you have specified), with the password placed at the end.
+Append all values of the fields included in the redirect or URL notification in ASCII alphabetical order (link to external site) (including any custom fields you have specified), with the password placed at the end.

 - You must ensure that the field values appended are not URL-encoded.
 If so, they will require decoding (e.g. %40 would need to be changed to @).
 Click here for further information (link to external site).